Introduction to Comparative Government and Politics

 - Introduction to Comparative Government and Politics

-Comparative analysis of different kinds of political systems, including their history, political institutions, processes and policies, the environments in which they occur, and their consequences.
+Comparative analysis of different kinds of political systems, including their history, political behavior, institutions, processes and policies, the environments in which they occur, and their consequences.

 - Introduce different regime types and their resulting institutions in political systems.